-The total expenses paid to or on behalf of the Governors during the year was £130.55; 2 governors; (2021: £45; 1 governor).
+The total expenses paid to or on behalf of the Governors during the year was £226.88; 3 governors (2022: £130.55; 2 governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor Meetings and charity events in their official capacity.

-No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2021: None).
+No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2022: None).